surbhibawaria/stock-analysis/README.md

 ## Summary

-The process of restructuring code without changing or adding to its external behavior and functionality is known as code refactoring.
+The process of restructuring code without changing or adding to its external behavior and functionality is known as _Code Refactoring_.
 The goal is to convert inefficient and overly complicated code into more efficient code that is preferably simpler and easier to understand.

-### The advantages or disadvantages of refactoring code
+### The Advantages and Disadvantages of Refactoring code

+#### _Advantages_

-### How does pros and Cons apply to refactoring the original VBA script
+### How does Pros and Cons apply to Refactoring the Original VBA Script